Mini frying pans can be surprisingly useful for small kitchens, single servings, and quick tasks like frying eggs or heating small portions.

 This one’s a budget-friendly alternative to ceramic nonstick.

-The small Granitrstone egg pan has a steady and even-heating Aluminum base, with a Teflon-free nonstick granite coating, is dishwasher safe, and oven safe up to 500 F.
+The small Granitstone egg pan has a steady and even-heating Aluminum base, with a Teflon-free nonstick granite coating, is dishwasher safe, and oven safe up to 500°F.

 If you want the Rolls-Royce of mini pans, this is it.

 The Le Creuset Mini Skillet is enameled cast iron, so you don’t need to season it.
-It also protects the pan from staining, dulling, and scratching.
+It also helps resist staining and makes cleaning easier compared with bare cast iron.

-Plus, it’s stunning – available in multiple colors and oven-safe up to 500°F.4
+Plus, it’s stunning – available in multiple colors and oven-safe up to 500°F.

-The Le Cruset is perfect for eggs, pan-fried potatoes, and fancy table presentations.
+The Le Creuset is perfect for eggs, pan-fried potatoes, and fancy table presentations.

 It’s $$$, but it’ll last a lifetime.

-The Le Creuset gorgeous little pan is compatible with all cooktops and oven-safe up to 500°F and makes perfect sauteed vegetables, pan-fro potatoes, hamburgers, scrambled, and more.
+The Le Creuset gorgeous little pan is compatible with all cooktops and oven-safe up to 500°F and makes perfect sautéed vegetables, pan-fried potatoes, hamburgers, scrambled eggs, and more.

 What Size is a One-Egg Frying Pan?

 The tiniest option?
-The Lodge 3.5-inch cast iron skillet, which has a 3.3-inch cooking surface – literally just enough for a single egg.
+The Lodge 3.5-inch cast iron skillet, which has a 3.3-inch cooking surface, is just enough for a single egg.

 Why Do Eggs Stick to a Frying Pan?

 Nothing’s more frustrating than an egg that won’t budge from the pan.
-If that’s happening, one of these is probably the culprit:
+Eggs stick because of high heat, low oil, or poor pan quality.

 And with nonstick, avoid super high heat – it’ll break down the coating faster and make sticking worse over time.